iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > stopped working, reinstalled twice, still not working, Have reinstall after a while.
 Working much better<br> :date: __2021-04-14 08:44:45__

-> Moved to anew and in all othe respects reliable huawei p30 Pro.
-Suddenly the app is highly erratic in what it deems is an active pace and is under recording the same.
-I know by timing myself I am walking at 130 steps per minute, the app recognises I'm walking but does not record these as brisk minutes in a cases.
-I suspect its recording brisk for less than half the actual brisk walked<br> :date: __2021-04-13 21:26:39__

 #### 2-star reviews